-This isn’t exactly an unusual occurrence, it’s a similar story with many of Smeg’s other small appliance offerings too.
+This isn’t exactly unusual, it’s a similar story with many of Smeg’s other small appliance offerings too.

 I think we can all agree that these guys make some of the most expensive kitchen appliances money can buy.
 So why is Smeg so expensive?
 Here are some if the main reasons that I think effect their retail price.

 Why is Smeg So Expensive?